 What Is a DNP Degree and What Is Required to Begin?

-The DNP is a terminal nursing degree.
-By advancing from MSN to DNP, you’ll achieve the highest practice or clinical credential offered in the field.
+The Doctor of Nursing Practice (DNP) is a terminal nursing degree, designating the highest practice or clinical credential offered in the field of nursing.

-Unlike a PhD in nursing, the DNP is a clinical practice-focused doctorate.
-It’s designed to prepare nurses for the highest level of nursing practice.
-DNP graduates are equipped to transform health care.
+Unlike a Ph.D. in nursing, the DNP is a clinical practice-focused doctorate.
+Program content is designed to prepare nurses for the highest level of nursing practice.
+DNP graduates are equipped as leaders to shape the future of health care.

-In an MSN to DNP program, you’ll gain specialized expert knowledge of nursing practice.
-You’ll also deepen your understanding of leadership, organizational systems and quality improvement.
+Nurses holding a valid RN license and an MSN degree from an accredited nursing school are eligible to apply for Post-Master’s DNP programs.
+By following this educational pathway, you’ll gain specialized expert knowledge of nursing practice and deepen your understanding of leadership, organizational systems, evidence based practice, translation research and quality improvement.

 MSN to DNP Program Requirements and Objectives